-- A. Performance Requirements, General: Provide access flooring systems that comply with the following requirements: - Access flooring systems are proprietary portable systems composed of modular floor panels on elevated supports (understructures) forming accessible underfloor cavities (air spaces) to accommodate electrical and mechanical services. - Access flooring systems comply with performance requirements specified as determined by testing manufacturers' current standard products representing those indicated for this Project. - B. Structural Performance per CISCA A/F: Provide access flooring systems capable of supporting the following loads, within limits and under conditions indicated, as demonstrated by testing according to the referenced procedures in Ceilings and Interior Systems Construction Association's (CISCA) "Recommended Test Procedures for Access Floors."
-This publication and its procedures are referenced elsewhere in this Section as CISCA A/F. - Concentrated-Load Performance: Capability of floor panels, including those with cutouts, to support concentrated design loads of the following magnitude, with a top-surface deflection under load and a permanent set not to exceed, respectively, 0.10 and 0.010 inch, according to CISCA A/F Section I. 1250 lbf. - Ultimate-Load Performance: Capability of access flooring systems to support a minimum ultimate concentrated load equal to the value obtained by multiplying the specified concentrated floor panel design load by the factor indicated below, without failing, according to CISCA A/F Section II.
-Failure is defined as the point at which the access flooring system will not take any additional load.
-Factor: 2. - Rolling-Load Performance: Capability of access flooring system to withstand rolling loads of the following magnitude applied to panels, with a combination of local and overall deformation not to exceed 0.040 inch after exposure to rolling load over CISCA A/F path A or B, whichever path produces the greatest top-surface deformation, according to CISCA A/F Section III. - CISCA A/F Wheel 1 rolling load: 1000 lbf.; 10 passes CISCA A/F Wheel 2 rolling load: 800 lbf.; 10,000 passes - Stringer Concentrated-Load Performance: Capability of stringers, without panels in place, to support a concentrated load of 200 lbf at center of span with a permanent set not to exceed 0.010 inch, as determined per CISCA A/F Section IV. - Pedestal Axial-Load Performance: Capability of pedestal assemblies, without panels or other supports in place, to withstand the following axial load per pedestal, according to CISCA A/F Section V. 5000 lbf. - Pedestal Overturning-Moment Performance: Capability of pedestal assemblies, without panels or other supports in place, to withstand the following overturning moment per pedestal, according to CISCA A/F Section VI.
+- A. Performance Requirements, General: Provide access flooring systems that comply with the following requirements: - 1.
+Access flooring systems are proprietary portable systems composed of modular floor panels on elevated supports (understructures) forming accessible underfloor cavities (air spaces) to accommodate electrical and mechanical services. - 2.
+Access flooring systems comply with performance requirements specified as determined by testing manufacturers' current standard products representing those indicated for this Project. - B. Structural Performance per CISCA A/F: Provide access flooring systems capable of supporting the following loads, within limits and under conditions indicated, as demonstrated by testing according to the referenced procedures in Ceilings and Interior

+Systems Construction Association's (CISCA) "Recommended Test Procedures for Access Floors."
+This publication and its procedures are referenced elsewhere in this Section as CISCA A/F.

+- Concentrated-Load Performance: Capability of floor panels, including those with cutouts, to support concentrated design loads of the following magnitude, with a topsurface deflection under load and a permanent set not to exceed, respectively, 0.10 and 0.010 inch, according to CISCA A/F Section I. a.
+1250 lbf. - Ultimate-Load Performance: Capability of access flooring systems to support a minimum ultimate concentrated load equal to the value obtained by multiplying the specified concentrated floor panel design load by the factor indicated below, without failing, according to CISCA A/F Section II.
+Failure is defined as the point at which the access flooring system will not take any additional load. a.
+Factor: 2. - 3.
+Rolling-Load Performance: Capability of access flooring system to withstand rolling loads of the following magnitude applied to panels, with a combination of local and overall deformation not to exceed 0.040 inch after exposure to rolling load over CISCA A/F path A or B, whichever path produces the greatest top-surface deformation, according to CISCA A/F Section III. - a.
+CISCA A/F Wheel 1 rolling load: 1000 lbf.; 10 passes - b.
+CISCA A/F Wheel 2 rolling load: 800 lbf.; 10,000 passes - 4.
+Stringer Concentrated-Load Performance: Capability of stringers, without panels in place, to support a concentrated load of 200 lbf at center of span with a permanent set not to exceed 0.010 inch, as determined per CISCA A/F Section IV. - Pedestal Axial-Load Performance: Capability of pedestal assemblies, without panels or other supports in place, to withstand the following axial load per pedestal, according to CISCA A/F Section V. a.
+5000 lbf. - 6.
+Pedestal Overturning-Moment Performance: Capability of pedestal assemblies, without panels or other supports in place, to withstand the following overturning moment per pedestal, according to CISCA A/F Section VI. - a.
 1000 lbf x inches. - C. Floor Panel Impact-Load Performance: Capability of access flooring system to withstand the following impact load when dropped from 36 inches onto a 1-sq. in. area located anywhere on panel, without failing.
-Failure is defined as the point at which the access flooring system will not take any additional load.
+Failure is defined as the point at which the access flooring system will not take any additional load. - 1.
+150 lbf. - D. Static-Conductive Floor Covering Resistance: Not less than 25,000 ohms, nor more than 1 megohm, as determined by testing identical products according to the method for conductive flooring specified in Chapter 12 of NFPA 99 but modified to place 1 electrode on floor surface and to attach the other electrode to understructure. - E. Panel to Understructure Resistance: Not more than 10 ohms.